 \subsection{Advice Exchanging}

-The widely adopted CTDE framework only introduces the global state information for agents in the mixing module, leading to that an agent policy network only perceives its local observation instead of the global states.
-The decentralized agent policy networks contrast to the communication and message exchanging of human beings in the cooperative tasks~\cite{stenning2006introduction}, where humans exchange their cognition and intention to obtain their goals.
-Similarly, an agent of MARL strives for the final success of tasks with the input state information, where the input state information can be regarded as the cognition of the agent and the final success of task can be regarded as the intention of the agent.
-Motivated by the cooperative message exchanging of human beings, we design a novel centralized training scheme to augment the agent policy network from the local cognition of an individual agent to the global cognition from all agents.
+The widely adopted CTDE framework only introduces the global state for agents in the mix/critic module, leading to that an agent policy network only perceives its local observation instead of the global states.
+In contrast, we design a novel centralized training scheme to augment the agent policy network from the local information of an individual agent to the global cooperative information from all agents, inferring better action decisions.

-Formally, we employ an agent's confidence $c$ for all agents to highlight its personalized confidence weights of other agents when receiving interchangeable cognition messages from them, where the higher confidence corresponds to the more useful advice of agents.
-The whole process can be well reduced to a cross-attention mechanism~\cite{attention}, where we set the cognition and intention as key $k$ and value $v$, respectively, while confidence $c$ is considered as the dot product of the key $k$ of other agents and query $q$ of itself. $q$, $k$ and $v$ are all linear projections of the local observation $o$.
-The formula is written as follows:
+Formally, we employ an agent's confidence $c$ for all agents to highlight its personalized confidence weights of other agents when receiving interchangeable cooperative advice from them, where the higher confidence corresponds to the more useful information of agents.
+The whole process can be reduced to a self-attention mechanism~\cite{attention}, where we set messages key $k$ and value $v$, respectively, while confidence $c$ is considered as the dot product of the key $k$ of other agents and query $q$ of itself. $q$, $k$ and $v$ are all linear projections of the local observation $o$.
+The formula is written as: